For SellersSeller Guide

 Tax Treatment of a Majority Stake Sale

 In most majority stake sales, the cash portion of the proceeds is subject to capital gains tax.
-The tax rate will depend on whether the owner held the shares for more than one year (long-term capital gains) or less (short-term capital gains), and their individual income bracket.
+The tax rate depends on whether the owner held the shares for more than one year (long-term capital gains) or less (short-term capital gains), and their individual income bracket.
 For most business owners, long-term capital gains rates are significantly more favorable.

 Key Tax Considerations: